kirelagin/django-headcrumbs/README.md

 ### Defining crumbs ###
 I'm one of those strange people who believe that for each _view_ you can say which one came before it.
-Imagine you are on a website and you are somwhere in `Stuff > Managers > John > more`.
-Well, thanks to the trail left by developer youknow that you are reading detailed bio of a manager whose name is John.
-It mean that `detailed` view structurally comes after `person` view, which in turn comes after `division` view and so on.
+Imagine you are on a website and you are somewhere in `Stuff > Managers > John > more`.
+Well, thanks to the trail left by the developer, you know that you are reading detailed bio of a manager whose name is John.
+It means that `detailed` view structurally comes after `person` view, which in turn comes after `division` view and so on.

 You'll be using `headcrumbs.decorators.crumb` decorator to describe this kind